Supply Base Rationalization: How to create a manageable supply base for supplier optimization

 Once the ineffective and marginal suppliers are identified and eliminated, the next logical step is to add new and more competent suppliers through robust supplier selection process.
 Supplier rationalization is a continuous process that requires ongoing maintenance of the supply base by replacing good suppliers with better or the best ones.
 The ultimate goal is to create a manageable, risk-free and optimized supply base and cultivate lasting business relationships with suppliers.
 Now that you know how other companies are managing this process, tell us about your approach to supply base rationalization and how it is working for your company.

 This is a guest post by Omar Khan, a career procurement professional with more than 30 years of experience.
-If you’re interested in sharing your knowledge with Procurement Sense readers please contact us.
+If you’re interested in sharing your knowledge with Spend Culture readers please contact us.